Safe, Productive Movement Ideas for Hyperactive Students

 - Keep in mind that a child with ADHD may lag in social maturity.
 Even if he’s on target academically, think of him as being two years younger than his classmates — and work with him accordingly.

 - Build in movement throughout the school day.
 In kindergarten and first grade, get the whole class stretching, jogging in place, and singing songs accompanied by hand and body motions.
-With older students, create opportunities for students with ADHD to move around.
+With older students, create opportunities for the hyperactive students to move around.
 Have them hand out supplies, collect papers, and deliver messages to the school office.
 Responsibilities like these help kids feel special while allowing them to blow off steam.

 - Alternate high- and low-energy lessons.
 Follow a spirited music class with a period of creative writing.
 Schedule a subject that requires great concentration — such as math — after recess or physical education.